-External Key Management with Fortanix SDKMS provides customers the following benefits:
+External Key Management with Fortanix DSM provides customers the following benefits:

-Achieve Compliance - Many companies want to move to the public cloud to get all the benefits associated with it, but are held back by regulators who insist that they manage their own keys and secure them by storing them in FIPS 140-2 Level 3 certified hardware security modules (HSMs).
-Fortanix SDKMS offers a FIPS 140-2 Level 3 appliance, enabling financial services, healthcare and other regulated industries to meet their compliance requirements.
+Achieve Compliance - Many companies want to move to the public cloud to get all the benefits associated with it but are held back by regulators who insist that they manage their own keys and secure them by storing them in FIPS 140-2 Level 3 certified hardware security modules (HSMs).
+Fortanix DSM offers a FIPS 140-2 Level 3 Fortanix Runtime Encryption Appliance, enabling financial services, healthcare and other regulated industries to meet their compliance requirements.
 TM: A Certification Mark of NIST, which does not imply product endorsement by NIST, the U.S. or Canadian Governments

 Services running on GCP, such as Big Query and GCE, currently can use an encryption key hosted by Google Cloud KMS or Cloud HSM to secure their data at rest.
 An envelope encryption scheme is followed where the data is encrypted using a local data encryption key (DEK), which in turn is encrypted using a key encryption key (KEK) in Cloud KMS or Cloud HSM.
 While the encrypted DEK is stored with the data, the KEK lives in Google Cloud KMS or Cloud HSM.

 To allay the concerns of some of their customers who don’t want to trust the public cloud with both their keys and data, Google has introduced External Key Manager, which extends the envelope encryption scheme to allow the KEK to be encrypted using an externally managed key encryption key (EKEK).

 How do Google Services use Cloud EKM keys from Fortanix DSM?